DataBiosphere/terra-resource-buffer/README.md

 # Terra Resource Buffering Server
 Cloud Resource Buffering Server for Terra.

-## Pool Configuration
+## Static (Build Time) Pool Configuration
 ### File Structure
-Pool configuration manages the pool size, resources in the pool.
-All configuration files are under [src/main/resources/config](src/main/resources/config) folder.
+Pool configuration manages the pool size, and configuration of resources in the pool.
+All static configuration files are under [src/main/resources/config](src/main/resources/config) folder.
+These static configurations are built into the Resource Buffer service at compile time.
 The folder structure is:
 ```
 -{env}
     - pool_schema.yml